East Germany: Censorship in the music sector

 All productions were subject to censorship.
-Texts had to be submitted and shows approved in advance, performances were watched.
+Texts had to be submitted and shows approved in advance; performances were watched.
 No one was exempt from this, not even famous artists with connections to the highest circles of the SED government.
 Under this pressure, strategies were developed to bring critical texts to the audience despite censorship.
 For example, Heinz Quermann always deliberately built an extreme gag into his entertainment programme so that the censors would have something to cut and the other gags would be less critically scrutinised.
-Tamara Danz of Silly, who pursued a similar strategy with political lyrics, founded the term "green elephant" (grüner Elefant) for such passages.
-In light music, messages were smuggled past the censors between the lines, wrapped in images and metaphors, such as in the song Am Fenster by City.
-Occasionally, lyrics were censored that were not meant critically at all, such as in the song Tritt ein in den Dom by the Electra combo, which reached first places in rating programmes but was then largely banned because it allegedly called for people to enter the church.
+Tamara Danz of the band Silly founded the term "green elephant" (grüner Elefant) for such passages.

-At the beginning of the 1960s, the youth of the GDR were also under the influence of the Beatles and their music.
-In the beginning, this music was still tolerated and supported by the GDR leadership, especially with the help of the FDJ.
-The high point of this era was 1965, when GDR bands not only got radio and television appearances, but were even allowed to make recordings.
-In addition, Amiga released an LP by the Beatles.
-However, the SED realised that it could not control this movement, which was basically rebellious and oriented towards the West, and steer it in a direction it liked.
-The Leipzig Beat Revolt was a response, that most of the bands were therefore simply banned, the others were strictly controlled.
+At the beginning of the 1960s, the music of the Beatles influenced GDR youth.
+Initially, this music was still tolerated and supported by the GDR leadership, especially with the help of the FDJ.
+The high point of this era was 1965, when GDR bands not only got radio and television appearances but were even allowed to make recordings.
+However, the SED realised that it could not control and steer this movement, which was basically rebellious and oriented towards the West.
+In response, most beat bands were therefore simply banned, the others were strictly controlled.
 For example, Thomas Natschinski's band had to change its English name "Team 4" to the German name "Thomas Natschinski and his group".
 Other bands were not so conformist.
 Renft in particular was repeatedly banned from performing and later also the blues rock band Freygang, whose members went into hiding and then played under pseudonyms.
+This crackdown led to the Leipzig Beat Revolt in October that year.

-Even convinced socialists like the singer-songwriter Wolf Biermann were banned from performing because they had different ideas of socialism than the SED realised.
-In 1976, Wolf Biermann was allowed to tour in the West and this was immediately taken as an opportunity to denaturalise him and refuse him permission to return.
-Numerous artists protested against this and were forced to leave the country - some after serving prison sentences - including members of Renft, as well as Manfred Krug and Nina Hagen.
+Even convinced socialists were banned from performing if their ideas of socialism differed from those of the SED.
+In 1976, singer-songwriter Wolf Biermann was allowed to tour in the West; this was immediately taken as an opportunity to denaturalise him and refuse him permission to return.
+Numerous artists protested against this and were forced to leave the country – some after serving prison sentences – including members of Renft, as well as Manfred Krug and Nina Hagen.
 Other artists left voluntarily.
 Veronika Fischer, for example, did not return from a performance in West Berlin in 1981, whereupon her songs were no longer allowed to be played by GDR radio stations.